pyfsi/coconut/coupling_components/convergence_criteria/convergence_criteria.md

 parameter|type|description
 ---:|:---:|---
-`tolerance`|double|Maximal relaxation factor.
+`tolerance`|double|Limit value for convergence.
 `order`|int|Order $p$ of the norm.

 ## Relative norm

 This `type` (`convergence_criterion.relative_norm`) is completely analogous to the absolute norm.
-Instead of the norm of the last residual being smaller than a set `tolerance`, now the ratio of the residual of the last coupling iteration to the residual of the first coupling iteration is compared to a `tolerance`.
+Instead of the norm of the last residual being smaller than a set `tolerance`, now the ratio norm of the residual of the last coupling iteration to the norm of the residual of the first coupling iteration is compared to a `tolerance`.

 ### Settings